Leo-VK/ProEnFo/README.md

 | 14 |        MASE        |          $$\text{RMSE} = \sqrt{\frac{1}{n} \sum_{t=1}^{n} (y_t - F_t)^2}$$         |    point    |         calculates errors by comparing the forecasting error with the average absolute first-order difference of the actual value sequence         |
 | 15 |        RMSE        |          $$\text{MAE} = \frac{1}{n} \sum_{t=1}^{n} \left\| y_t - F_t \right\|$$         |    point    |                                calculates the square root of the average of the sum of squares of forecasting errors |

+Based on different quantiles, we can give evaluation metrics in matrix form and visualize them to intuitively compare different forecasting methods.
+The following are relevant visualization examples.

 ![contents](https://raw.githubusercontent.com/Leo-VK/ProEnFo/main/figure/CT.png)